SaiRohithEnumala8373/Individual-Project---COSC-310/README.md

   - Part-of-speech tagging was used to remove words that are not nouns, nouns are usually the subject of the question
   - Named entity recognition was also used as a fail safe incase the keyword in the question is not caught
 <img width="1055" alt="Screen Shot 2022-03-19 at 20 29 50" src="https://user-images.githubusercontent.com/72040706/159146810-a0a80b48-7e15-479e-818c-a85f4d653a41.png">

+#### For Individual Project,

+To increase the functinality of the bot, I have used two public API'S:

+##### Google Translate API:
+Used this API to make the bot bilingual.
+Now, the bot replies to user in english as well as french.
+But, the user is only limited to input in english.

+##### Wikipedia API:
+Using this API, If the user ask the bot to describe something, the bot describes the word by fetching the information from wikipedia.